 The device list can be saved both during a scan and after the scan is stopped.
-First, ensure a thumb drive (see pg.
-100 for format compatibility) is inserted into one of the USB ports.
+First, ensure a thumb drive (formatted with FAT32 or exFAT, see note on p.116) is inserted into one of the USB ports.
 Then, select "Save List" under the Mode Settings Menu.
 A dialog box will appear confirming the saved list and displaying the file name.

-If saving the list is attempted without a thumb drive inserted, a dialog box with the message "could not open file" will appear.
+\If saving the list is attempted without a thumb drive inserted, a dialog box with the message "could not open file" will appear.